EXECUTIVE VICE PRESIDENT & CHIEF COMMUNICATIONS OFFICER

-Barry Baum serves as Executive Vice President and Chief Communications Officer of Brooklyn Sports & Entertainment, overseeing business communications for Barclays Center, the Brooklyn Nets, the New York Islanders, and Nassau Events Center, encompassing all aspects of corporate, entertainment, community and crisis communications.
+Barry Baum serves as Executive Vice President and Chief Communications Officer of Brooklyn Sports & Entertainment (BSE), overseeing business communications for Barclays Center, the Brooklyn Nets, the New York Islanders, and Nassau Veterans Memorial Coliseum, encompassing all aspects of corporate, entertainment, community and crisis communications.

-In 2013, Nassau Events Center secured the winning bid to renovate and operate the Nassau Veterans Memorial Coliseum on Long Island.
-Upon completion of renovations, the venue will host world-class sports and entertainment events, and will also offer a surrounding retail development.
-Baum is overseeing corporate communications for the arena and surrounding retail and entertainment complex throughout the entire process.
+In 2013, the BSE team secured the winning bid to renovate and operate the Nassau Veterans Memorial Coliseum on Long Island.
+Upon completion of renovations in spring 2017, the venue will host world-class sports and entertainment events.
+Baum is overseeing corporate communications for the arena throughout the entire process.